awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-workforce-create-private-console.md

 Both of these methods also create a default work team containing all of the members of the workforce\.
 This private workforce is available to use for both Ground Truth and Amazon Augmented AI jobs\.

-When you create a private workforce using the console, Amazon SageMaker uses Amazon Cognito as an identity provider for your workforce\.
-If you want to use your own OpenID Connect \(OIDC\) Identity Provider \(IdP\) to create and manage your private workforce, you must create a workforce using the Amazon SageMaker API operation `CreateWorkforce`\.
+When you create a private workforce using the console, SageMaker uses Amazon Cognito as an identity provider for your workforce\.
+If you want to use your own OpenID Connect \(OIDC\) Identity Provider \(IdP\) to create and manage your private workforce, you must create a workforce using the SageMaker API operation `CreateWorkforce`\.
 To learn more, see [Create a Private Workforce \(OIDC IdP\)](sms-workforce-create-private-oidc.md)\.

 ## Create an Amazon Cognito Workforce When Creating a Labeling Job<a name="create-workforce-labeling-job"></a>